 The 2015 Founder's Award dinner will take place on May 7, 2015 at The Union League in Philadelphia.
 The Historical Society of Pennsylvania will honor novelist Sue Monk Kidd with its prestigious Founder's Award.
 Board member Alice Lea Tasman will receive HSP's Heritage Award.

 The event will take place at The Union League at 6 p.m. with a cocktail reception followed by dinner, an awards ceremony, and a live auction.
-The funds raised at this annual event go directly toward supporting the cataloging, conservation,and digitization of the over 21 million documents in HSP's care.
+The funds raised at this annual event go directly toward supporting HSP’s mission of inspiring individuals and organizations to create a better future through historical understanding.
 J. Rudy Lewis is the event's Chair.

 For more information, please contact Bethany Chisholm at 215-732-6200 ext.
 243 or firstname.lastname@example.org.